juanroldan1989/juanroldan1989/README.md

 ## "_Looking for discomfort in comfortable ways_"

-That phrase sums up my approach to life that I've developed over the years.
+This is my approach to life that I've developed over the years.

 🔭 Currently working on scalability and availability solutions applying system design patterns and AWS solutions.